 The Japanese Vintage Collection

-The following collection of posts are a mixture of photos, maps, illustrations and art.
-They all have one common theme in that they are from 18th, 19th and early 20th century Japan.
+The following collection of posts is a mixture of photos, maps, illustrations and art.
+They all have one common theme: they are from 18th, 19th and early 20th century Japan.

 They are all in the Public Domain.
 Just click on the title above the image you want.
 It will then open in a new window on your browser.
 The images can be saved to your device by right-clicking on them with your mouse.